rafamel/objection-before-and-unique/README.md

 - `'before'`: Checks are run sequentially (next check only begins when the previous has ended) in the order they where passed. `before` checks are run first, then `unique`.
 - `'unique'`: Checks are run sequentially (next check only begins when the previous has ended) in the order they where passed. `unique` checks are run first, then `before`.

+**Setting precedence to any other than `'none'` will, however, negatively impact performance** (as checks are not being run in parallel).

 ```javascript
 opts.precendence = 'unique';
 ```